a-mcf/DnnLab/readme.md

 # DNNLab
 A vagrant / DSC configuration to build a local DotNetNuke lab.
 Multiple versions of multiple instances can be specified by editing the dsc\DNNLabConfiguration.psd1 file.
-The default configuration deploys a single instance of 8.0.4 and 9.1.1.
+Two instances both running DNN 9.9.1

 ## Usage:
 Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)